 At this time, Complete Streets is in its presentation phase.

 "I'm going to try and line up more presentations after the holidays," Delmagori said.
 "We're not really sure where we're taking this yet, but I hope to create guidelines and plans soon.
-I'd say it's been well received.
-We're trying to get the word out as much as we can."

 Although no official decision has been made, Mayor Tommy Roberts says Farmington's Downtown might be an ideal place to implement the program.